-Intervention Strategy 1: Collaborative partnership with schools to raise academic results
+Intervention Strategy 1: Collaborative partnership with schools to raise attainment

-The activities within this intervention strategy have been designed to address prior academic results which impacts on school or further education (FE) college pupils' equality of opportunity to have the knowledge and skills to access higher education (HE) (i.e., factors that may affect being awarded the grades needed to enter HE.)
-Education is a key driver of social mobility (The Sutton Trust, 2021)81, and so it is important that interventions are designed to encourage educational engagement and raise academic results and begin as early as possible in a student's education life cycle (Abbott-Chapman, 2011)82.
-Gaps in academic results between student groups who are underrepresented in HE and their peers emerge as early as primary school and persist through their later education and employment (Office for Students, 2022)83.
+The activities within this intervention strategy have been designed to address prior attainment which impacts on school or further education (FE) college pupils' equality of opportunity to have the knowledge and skills to access higher education (HE) (i.e., factors that may affect being awarded the grades needed to enter HE.)
+Education is a key driver of social mobility (The Sutton Trust, 2021)80, and so it is important that interventions are designed to encourage educational engagement and raise attainment and begin as early as possible in a student's education life cycle (Abbott-Chapman, 2011)81.
+Gaps in attainment between student groups who are underrepresented in HE and their peers emerge as early as primary school and persist through their later education and employment (Office for Students, 2022)82.

-There is much national research surrounding the low academic performance of boys compared to girls in primary and secondary education, and between the most deprived and disadvantaged primary and secondary pupils, which supports our intervention strategy to raise the academic results of males from the most deprived areas (UK Parliament, 2021)84.
-Research also suggests that performance at GCSE levels contribute to successful futures (Ofsted, 2013)85.
+There is much national research surrounding the low academic performance of boys compared to girls in primary and secondary education, and between the most deprived and disadvantaged primary and secondary pupils, which supports our intervention strategy to raise the attainment of males from the most deprived areas $(UK \text{ Parliament}, 2021)^{83}$.
+Research also suggests that performance at GCSE levels contribute to successful futures (Ofsted, 2013)84.
 Our internal data shows that less males from the most deprived areas are offered a place compared to their peers (see Annex A - figure 5) due to not attaining the appropriate grades for their chosen course.
-Some schools in our region are known to have low academic results at GCSE level, particularly in English and maths, compared to others in the region or nationally86.
+Some schools in our region are known to have low attainment rates at GCSE level, particularly in English and maths, compared to others in the region or nationally85.
 Therefore, working to improve disparities in early educational experiences is a key driver for our intervention.
-Prior school results not only contributes to the likelihood of students accessing HE, but also to succeeding whilst at university (Department for Education, 2014)87.
-This early intervention strategy may also, indirectly, contribute to our oncourse objectives and targets.
+Prior school attainment not only contributes to the likelihood of students accessing HE, but also to succeeding whilst at university (Department for Education, 2014)86.
+This early intervention strategy may also, indirectly, contribute to our on-course objectives and targets.

-Early interventions should also promote understanding of subject concepts which increases student overall knowledge of, and enthusiasm for, their subject (Tuah et al., 2009)88.
+Early interventions should also promote understanding of subject concepts which increases student overall knowledge of, and enthusiasm for, their subject (Tuah et al., 2009)87.
 Therefore, our activities have been designed to address disparities in early education in two ways:

 - i.
-Improving curriculum content and classroom practices for teachers to contribute towards improved academic results or progression at primary and GCSE levels. - ii.
+Improving curriculum content and classroom practices for teachers to contribute towards improved attainment or progression at primary and GCSE levels. - ii.
 Improving learners subject understanding, increasing their knowledge and use of study strategies, decreasing their anxiety by increasing confidence and self-efficacy in terms of knowledge and skills